eagle-nett/eagle-nett/README.md

 # 👋Hellooo!!!
 Welcome to here!!👀🔥

 I'm Tien Dat from Vietnamese, I do work technology and cybersecurity enthusiast.
 I enjoy to explore new technologies and develop innovative applications.
-Besides, I also like to read books and participate in extracurricular activities to expand my knowledge and skills.
+Besides, I also like to read books and participate in scientific research activities to expand my knowledge and skills.
 Hope to have the opportunity to cooperate and share ideas with everyone!!👨‍🎓

 ![unnamed](https://github.com/user-attachments/assets/86e52b41-cb3d-4aa5-8408-d3b387885b06)